Draggie306/CheatSheets/GCSE/source/Computer Science Paper 1&2 Cheat Sheet.md

 - the **current instruction register (CIR)** holds the instruction that is currently being decoded and executed
 - the **accumulator (ACC)** is a special purpose register and is **used by the arithmetic logic** unit (ALU) to **hold the data being processed and the results of its calculations**

-Note the above was heavily taken from [Bitesize](https://www.bbc.co.uk/bitesize/guides/zhppfcw/revision/3) as it’s just easier to explain
+*Note: the above was heavily taken from [Bitesize](https://www.bbc.co.uk/bitesize/guides/zhppfcw/revision/3) as it just has a great explanation*

 Personally, I find this the easiest way to remember them: